Gwardii/Swarm-of-Mobile-Robots/Robot/BipBop2/README.md

 To be able to handle a sworm of robots, the way each one executes a command should be the same.
 For this to be possible, in addition to movement parameters such as distance or angle, the time for execution of the command is also given.

 When given the command to move, the robot calculates the distance each of its wheels must travel.
 Then calculates a trapezoidal velocity profile (shown on the figure) with its integral corresponding to the path of the wheel.
+The angular acceleration of robots is constant and equal 5 * 0.000001 [deg/ms2].

 #### XBEE Data Frame